qiskit-community/qiskit-experiments/docs/tutorials/data_processor.rst

         delays=np.linspace(0, 400e-6, 21),
     )

-We now run the Rabi experiment twice, once with level 1 data and once with level 2 data.
+We now run the T1 experiment twice, once with level 1 data and once with level 2 data.
 Here, we manually configure two data processors but note that typically you do not need to do this yourself.
 We begin with single-shot IQ data.